 Macb.
-Let's briefly put on manly readiness, And meet i' th' hall together.
+Let's briefly put on manly readiness, And meet i'the hall together.

 All.
-Well contented, [Exeunt all but Malcolm and Donalbain.
+Well contented.
+[Exeunt all but Mal. and Don.

 Mal.
 What will you do?
-Let's not consort with them: To show an unfelt sorrow is an office Which the false man does easy.
-I'll to England.
+Let's not consort with them: To shew an unfelt sorrow, is an office Which the false man does easy: I'll to England.

 Don.
-To Ireland, I: our separated fortune
+To Ireland, I; our separated fortune

-Shall keep us both the safer; where we are,
+Shall keep us both the safer: where we are,

 There's daggers in men's smiles: the near in blood,

 The nearer bloody.

 Mal.
-This murtherous shaft that's shot

-Hath not yet lighted; and our safest way
+This murderous shaft that's shot, Hath not yet lighted; and our safest way

-Is to avoid the aim: therefore, to horse;

-And let us not be dainty of leave-taking,

-But shift away.
-There's warrant in that theft

-Which steals itself, when there's no mercy left.
+Is, to avoid the aim.
+Therefore, to horse; And let us not be dainty of leave-taking, But shift away: There's warrant in that theft Which steals itself, when there's no mercy left.
+[Exeunt.